 Cheat sheets, organizational ideas, project inspiration, and even bridal beauty tips all have a home in this binder of mine.

-Most importantly, I have a small pocket at the very forefront to store my “must do right now” notes, along with my weekly to-do lists (previously featured as a free download!).
+Most importantly, I have a small pocket at the very forefront to store my “must do right now” notes, along with my weekly to-do lists.
 I also recently created a contact list to keep every important name and number handy.
 Lesson Learned #23 — Sure, I have my besties on speed dial, but do you know how many times I’ve Googled my caterer?!
 I even have a second copy, ready for whoever winds up helping us out on our big day.

-FREE DOWNLOAD You can download and print a version of this pretty wedding contacts list for your own binder!
-The wedding party, venue, services, and rentals all have their spot on the list, along with additional room for notes and whatnot.
+Add a Wedding Contacts list to your own binder!
+The wedding party, venue, services, and rentals should all have their spot on the list, along with additional room for notes and whatnot.
 Happy organizing!

 For sneak peeks and project photos, check out my Pinterest board.
 (I have a few secret projects up my sleeve right now, but I’ll try to post some new photos soon!)